Birgit Skrotzki

-Birgit Skrotzki (born 1963 in Bochum) is the head of the division Experimental and Model Based Mechanical Behaviour of Materials at the Federal Institute for Materials Research and Testing and an extraordinary professor at the Technical University of Berlin.
+Birgit Skrotzki (born 1963 in Bochum) is the head of the division Experimental and Model Based Mechanical Behaviour of Materials at the Federal Institute for Materials Research and Testing and an extraordinary professor at Technische Universität Berlin.

 Education

 Skrotzki received her diploma in Mechanical Engineering (specialization in Materials Science) at the Ruhr University Bochum in 1987.
 From 1993 to 1995, she was a research associate in the Dept. of Materials Science and Engineering at the University of Virginia.
 In 1992, she finished her doctorate on Temperatures and Course of Martensitic Transformation in Iron Alloys.
 From 1995 to 2003, she was the head of the Light Metals group at the Institute for Materials at the Ruhr University Bochum.
 From 1998 to 2003, she was also the chief engineer at the Institute of Materials at the Ruhr University Bochum.
 In 2000, she completed her habilitation on Mechanical Loading of Light Alloys at Elevated Temperature.
 In 2003, she became head of the division "Experimental and Model Based Mechanical Behaviour of Materials" at the Federal Institute for Materials Research and Testing.
-In 2011, she also became an extraordinary professor at the Technical University of Berlin.
+In 2011, she also became an extraordinary professor at Technische Universität Berlin.